 1. What is a gerund?

-A gerund is a verb ending in "-ing" and serves as a noun in sentences (running, swimming, reading).
-Do not confound gerunds with present participles.
-They both have the same form, but they have different functions.
 While gerunds act as nouns, present participles come after a verb to indicate ongoing or continuous actions.
 Unlike gerunds, present participles can act as adjectives or verbs.
 For example, in the sentence "The audience enjoyed the thrilling movie last night.", thrilling acts as an adjective and modifies the noun movie.
 Thus, it is a present participle.

-Gerund Present Participle
+Gerund Present participle

 Swimming is a great workout.
 They are swimming in the pool.